-I am an economics PhD student at Harvard and a John M. Olin Fellow in Empirical Law and Finance at Harvard Law School.
-My research interest is in finance.
-Prior to graduate school, I attended college at Harvard and graduated in 2018 with a BA in applied math.
+I am an economics PhD student at Harvard.
+Prior to graduate school, I graduated from Harvard with a bachelor's degree in applied math.

 My Harvard website: scholar.harvard.edu/johnnytang

 Extreme Events and Overreaction to News

 (with Spencer Kwon)

 We propose a systematic predictor of under-and-overreaction to news in financial markets: the extremeness of the associated distribution of fundamentals.
 We show that stock prices have more overreaction and greater trading volume to more extreme types of news.
 We show that this is consistent with diagnostic expectations, a model of belief formation based on the representativeness heuristic.

 Previously titled "Reactions to News and Reasoning By Exemplars"

 How do we predict which asset-price booms go bust?
 We develop a model of financial markets with investor heterogeneity that yields a summary statistic for the degree to which an asset price overreacts to news: the gap in holdings of the asset by oversensitive investors versus rational investors.
 We use quarterly institutional holdings data to measure investors’ news sensitivity according to their tendency to purchase stocks after positive news, and compute from this measure the asset-level holdings gaps between oversensitive and rational investors.
 We find that investor news sensitivity is persistent over time, with the holdings gap measure able to forecast reversals or continuation of asset-price run-ups.
 Furthermore, the holdings gap measure serves as a powerful aggregator of different channels of overreaction, reflecting not only price extrapolation but also overreaction to various sources of non-price information, such as industry winners and fundamental growth.

 Regulatory Competition in the US Life Insurance Industry